If you’ve been wondering about MSG and its effects on health, read on for some interesting facts

 Is MSG safe to eat?

-These common symptoms of MSG sensitivity are generally temporary and can appear about 20 minutes after eating MSG and last for about two hours.
-The symptoms seem to happen faster and are more severe if you eat MSG-containing foods on an empty stomach or drink alcohol at the same time.
+These symptoms of MSG sensitivity are generally temporary and can appear about 20 minutes after eating MSG and last for about two hours.
+If you suffer from this sensitivity, it is best to avoid MSG and glutamate.

 Is there a link between MSG and migraine headaches?
 What about asthma?